Difference Between Truncating and Shrinking the Log File of SQL Server

 Frequently Asked Questions –

-A – The shrinking process does not have any harmful effect on the existing database.
+Ans: The shrinking process does not have any harmful effect on the existing database.
+However, users must be aware of differences regarding truncating and shrinking log files in SQL Server.

-A – Use to reduce the size of a transaction log file less than its size at creation.
+Ans: Use to reduce the size of a transaction log file to less than its size at creation.